yowari/progressive-pizza-workshop/exercise/03-routing/README.md

 # 03. Routing

-Remix is a file based routing which means that the url is based on the file name.
+Remix uses file based routing which means that the url is based on the file name.
 Each route is specified by a file located in `app/routes`.
-The displayed component need to be default exported.
+The route file needs at least a default exported function that returns a React Node.

 For our pizza app, we need 2 pages: the first one is where the user specify the pizza size and toppings, the second is used to display a confirmation message.

 Replace the template `app/routes/_index.tsx`